 The Textile Weaving and Finishing industry has been in long-term decline, but there is evidence that this trend could reverse as the industry focuses on niche product markets.
-Industry operators carry out a wide range of activities in the manufacture and treatment of broad-woven textiles, including preparing and spinning thread, weaving fabrics using a variety of natural and man-made thread and bleaching, rubberising and waterproofing fabrics.
+Industry operators carry out a wide range of activities in the manufacture and treatment of broad-woven textiles, including preparing and spinning thread, weaving fabrics using a variety of natural and man-made threads, as well as bleaching, rubberising and waterproofing fabrics.
 The performance of the industry is greatly determined by demand from downstream manufacturing markets, particularly clothing and soft furnishings manufacturing.
-The competitiveness of the sterling exchange rate and demand for British textile products in foreign markets also influence performance... purchase to read more

 Industry Report - Industry Products Chapter

 Textile weaving is the industry's largest product segment and is estimated to account for 42.5% of industry revenue in 2016-17.
 Wool weaving is estimated to account for 9.4% of industry revenue, while synthetic yarn and artificial filament weaving (including nylon weaving) accounts for approximately 17.3% of industry revenue.
 Other weaving, including silk, cotton and glass fibre, accounts for approximately 15.8% of industry revenue.
 This segment constitutes the main activities of the industry, which is manufacturing textiles for the use in a variety of downstream industries.
 This involves the manufacture of woven cotton-type, woollen-type, worsted-type or silk-type fabrics, and increasingly involve niche products created from artificial or synthetic yarns.
 Ove.. purchase to read more